-The 2020 Australian Open official draw took place at Margaret Court Arena on Thursday.
-Novak, a record seven-time AO champion, is no.2 seed and will open title defence campaign on Monday when he meets world no.37 Jan-Lennard Struff of Germany (H2H 2-0).
+The 2021 Australian Open draw took place on Friday.
+Novak, a record-extending eight-time AO champion, is a top seed.
+He will open title defence against world no.66 Jeremy Chardy of France (H2H 13-0).

 Novak extended his perfect singles ATP Cup record, defeating Alexander Zverev in three sets 6-7 (3), 6-2, 7-5.
 The tie was decided by a doubles rubber (Djokovic/Cacic l.to Zverev/Struff 6-7, 7-5, 7-10).

 After two singles matches, Serbia and Canada were tied at 1-1 in Group A action.
 Milos Raonic beat Dusan Lajovic 6-3, 6-4, then Novak defeated Denis Shapovalov 7-5, 7-5.
 Nole and Filip Krajinovic won the deciding doubles 7-5, 7-6 (4) to claim victory in the tie.

 Melbourne Park will host the ATP Cup this year, which will be played from February 2 to February 6.
 2020 champion Serbia, which will be led by world no.1 Novak Djokovic, has been selected into Group A along with Germany and Canada.